ludelafo/panosse/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 assignees: ""
 ---

+Before you submit your issue, please review the following elements.
+Check the boxes below to confirm that you have read and understood each item.

+- [ ] I have read and agreed to panosse's [Contributing](https://github.com/ludelafo/panosse/blob/main/CONTRIBUTING.md) guide.
+- [ ] I have checked that the issue does not already exist or has not already been resolved in another [issue](https://github.com/ludelafo/panosse/issues) or [pull request](https://github.com/ludelafo/panosse/pulls).

 ## Is your feature request related to a problem/frustration?
 Please describe.

 A clear and concise description of what the problem is.
 Feel free to remove this section if irrelevant.